wmeints/azuremeetup-machinelearning/challenge-3/README.md

 As an example, check the plot below.
 It shows the square footage above ground compared to the price those homes were sold for.
 The observations are shown as dots.
-The line in the plot is the regression line for that best fits the observations.
+The line in the plot is the regression line that best fits the observations.

 ![Regression plot](images/plot-regline.png)